annebrown/content-data/content/frameworks/nuxt/issues/client-side-rendering.md

 ## Try Async Data Loading

-If data is being loaded asynchronously, it might be temporarily available and then reset.
+Asynchronously loaded data could be temporarily available, but then reset.
+Replace `useAsyncData`

-Use `useLazyAsyncData` instead of `useAsyncData` to help prevent issues with SSR and hydration.
+with `useLazyAsyncData` to alieviate SSR and hydration issues.

 ```vue
 <script setup>